 The year 2020 hasn’t been great for vacationing.
 But since the start of August, the world tourism industry has shown slow signs of recovery, and on Thursday, August the 6th, the U.S Department of State finally lifted its International Travel Advisory warning U.S citizens to stay at home amidst the global coronavirus epidemic.

-In any case, if you or any personnel in your organization are planning to leave the country, the Director of National Intelligence (ODNI) wants to know about it.
+In any case, if you or any person in your organization are planning to leave the country, the Director of National Intelligence (ODNI) wants to know about it.
 For FSOs, it is more important than ever to understand foreign travel reporting requirements which are covered under “counterintelligence” as defined by DCSA.

 One thing is for sure: when cleared individuals travel abroad, a lot of paperwork must be filed.
 Fortunately, the modules in Access Commander can simplify the process dramatically.
 In this article, we’ll recap what every FSO needs to know about reporting foreign travel, and how Access Commander helps get the job done.

 Since 2017, travel-reporting requirements for FSOs and cleared individuals have been defined by the Security Executive Agent Directive (SEAD), Revision 3 (SEAD 3), which we covered in a past blog post.